According to Grand-pops, the Weald family homestead on Milkweed Lane, was not built. It grew.

 There is no time to wonder or question.
 Opening the door the young couple enter into a wide welcome.
 A kitchen with similar stone floor as the porch is equipped with warm pine cupboards.
 An open living space with floors made of the same warmth to the left.
 Behind the kitchen is a bedroom.
 The bedroom houses a bed of green grass, soft and fragrant, and without a doubt meant for mother and me.
 Stepping across the threshold both, soon-to-be, parents relax.
 All worry and anxiety dissipate.
 Instinctively mother climbs into the waiting bed …and here I am.

 Over the years the Weald family have added things like plumbing and electric.
 They’ve collected comfortable furnishings, proper beds and home-made rag rugs.
 The cedar shingled roof and window dormers materialized on their own, but the wood stove and chimney, Father put in.
 With every addition to the family the hill house would provide more space.
 On those nights when storms raged and the family slept the house made needed changes and rearrangements.
 Sometimes the house knew, even before mother, that the family would soon be growing.

 Today Mr. and Mrs. Weald junior and their five children live in the hill house at Milkweed lane.
-Mr and Mrs. Weald senior, Pops and Gran, reside in a proper little cottage built for them on the west side of the pond.
+Mr and Mrs. Weald senior, Pops and Gran, reside in a proper little cottage built for them on the east side of the pond.
 The homes face one another, keeping the family connected but still allowing for privacy.
 Grand-Pops still helps out around the farm, as much as he can, but mostly he likes to tell whom ever will listen about how things used to be.
 His grandkids might think his story outlandish.
 They may think his marbles have been lost.
 But whether they believe him or not he was there.
 And who would know the truth better than the guy the house grew for?